Alek-Fleischer/music-js/README.md

 JSON object in ``index.html`` under ``/static`` for a demonstration of customizable attributes.

-To install this server, run
+To install this server, you need node.js.
+Once that's installed, run

 ```
 git clone https://github.com/patrickroberts/music-js.git